 Spokane Falls CC and Whatcom will continue the fast-track 15-credit Chemical Dependency Professional certificate online program by offering two new cohorts of students, over three quarters – Fall 2018 through Spring 2019.
 The project provides chemical dependency education to established mental health professionals to meet industry demands.

 Gov. Jay Inslee helps Whatcom break ground on new building

 The Governor also toured the College’s renowned cybersecurity center

-Bellingham, Wash. – Washington State Gov. Jay Inslee (above, far right) was on hand to help celebrate the groundbreaking of Whatcom Community College’s Phyllis & Charles Self Learning Commons.
-The Selfs are pictured in the above photo, second and third from the right, next to Gov. Inslee.
+Bellingham, Wash. – Washington State Gov. Jay Inslee (below, far right) was on hand to help celebrate the groundbreaking of Whatcom Community College’s Phyllis & Charles Self Learning Commons.
+The Selfs are pictured in the below photo, second and third from the right, next to Gov. Inslee.
 The long-awaited project was part of the approved 2017-19 biennial capital budget and was funded at $34.9 million.
 It will be Whatcom’s first state-funded building since Kulshan Hall opened in 2004.